 For a small gathering, ask about a half bushel or ordering by the dozen.
 For a bigger party (or, if you really just want kicking leftovers to use in smoked crab imperial) go in for the full bushel.
 Friends will never complain leaving with a bag of a few extra to take home.

-What tools do you need to Steam Blue Crabs?
+What tools do you need to cook Steamed Crabs?

 Here is a list of things you should stock up on if you are going to do this right.
 Also, if you do this once, and you’ve invested, assume you’ll do it at least once a year forevermore, amen.